amandaestevez/SOFTWARE-QA/00-IMPLEMENT-TESTING-THROUGH-SDLC/README.md

 >1.
 For every software development activity, there is a corresponding test activity, so that all development activities are subject to quality control;
 >2.
 Different test levels have specific and different test objectives, which allows for testing to be appropriately comprehensive while avoiding redundancy;
 >3.
-Test analysis and design for a given test level begins during the corresponding development phase of the SDLC, so that testing can adhere to the principle of early testing;
+Test analysis and design for a given test level begins during the corresponding development phase of the SDLC so that testing can adhere to the principle of early testing;
 >4.
-Testers are involved in reviewing work products as soon as drafts of this documentation are available, so that this earlier testing and defect detection can support the shift-left strategy.
+Testers are involved in reviewing work products as soon as drafts of this documentation are available so that this earlier testing and defect detection can support the shift-left strategy.

 This way, the documentation and instruction can be adapted and applied through the different models.